Mets' Brandon Nimmo hits go-ahead blast in sixth, Edwin Diaz notches save in series win over Phillies

 But it could have been.

 Before the game, Alonso said the topic wasn’t on his mind.
-On his head was a Mets hat with a logo on the side that said “Outta Here Original,” but that was a reference to home runs, not a subtle signal that Alonso was planning to leave Flushing.
+On his head was a Mets hat with a logo on the side that said “Outta Here Original,” but that was a reference to home runs, not a subtle signal that Alonso is planning to leave Flushing.

 “This is about the 2024 Mets today,” Alonso said.
-“We've played excellent baseball for a really long time now.
-People are going to think of the 2024 Mets like, ‘Oh My God,’ or Grimace.
+“We’ve played excellent baseball for a really long time now.
+People are going to think of the 2024 Mets like ‘Oh My God’ or Grimace.
 But the one word that, for me, that comes to mind is ‘resilient’ when you think of the 2024 Mets.
-We've earned the right to be in this position, and to be a part of this group, it's been really, really special.”
+We’ve earned the right to be in this position, and to be a part of this group, it’s been really, really special.”